ada10fl2/EDA095_WonkyTonki_Project/README.md

-# Wonki Tonkiew - EDA095 Project
+# WonkyTonki - EDA095 Project
+A walkie talkie system

 ## Getting started
 1. Start server on a local network.